FREE PERSONALIZATION on ornaments

 Italy, and especially Rome, has been analogous with the Roman Catholic Church since shortly after Jesus' death.
 Catholics believe that Peter, one of Jesus' disciples, traveled to Rome and died there in the name of his faith, thereby becoming a martyr.
 (He was thought to be crucified by his enemies, though he apparently asked to be turned upside down to differentiate the manner of Jesus' crucifixion.)
 Catholics believe that the wondrous St. Peter's Basilica was built directly over Peter's tomb.

 As the most revered house of worship among Roman Catholics, the lavish basilica features work from some of the greatest architects of the Renaissance in what was at one time considered somewhat competing styles of marble, reliefs, sculpture and gilding.
-At Christmas, the basilica is aglow with Advent candles, garland and poinsettias – making it a tremendous source of Italian pride.
+During Christmas in Italy, the basilica is aglow with Advent candles, garland and poinsettias – making it a tremendous source of Italian pride.

 People around the world who watch this familiar Christmas scene on television may know that St. Peter's Basilica is Vatican City's most prominent if not resplendent building.
 But only “true Italians” know that the Vatican is really not a city at all; since 1929, it has actually been a tiny, independent country covering only 110 acres.

-Italians like to say that the Vatican is the only nation in the world that can literally lock its doors and gates at night – only to open them in the morning for Catholics who wish to light a candle or say a prayer in honor of the Christmas season.
+Italians like to say that the Vatican is the only nation in the world that can literally lock its doors and gates at night – only to open them in the morning for Catholics who wish to light a candle or say a prayer in honor of Christmas in Italy.